Permify/permify/docs/documentation/docs/getting-started/enforcement.md

 In Permify, you can perform access control checks as both [resource specific] and [subject specific] (data filtering) with single API calls.

-A simple [resource specific] access check takes form of ***Can the subject U perform action X on a resource Y ?***.
-A real world example would be: can user:1 edit document:2 where the right side of the ":" represents identifier of the entity.
+A simple [resource based] access check takes form of ***Can the subject U perform action X on a resource Y ?***.
+A real world example would be: *can user:1 edit document:2* where the right side of the ":" represents identifier of the entity.

-On the other hand [subject specific] access check takes form of  ***Which resources does subject U perform an action X ?*** This option is best for filtering data or bulk permission checks.
+On the other hand [subject based] access check takes form of  ***Which resources does subject U perform an action X ?*** This option is best for filtering data or bulk permission checks.

-[resource specific]: #resource-specific-check-request
+[resource based]: ../api-overview/check-api.md
-[subject specific]: #subject-specific-data-filtering-check-request
+[subject based]: ../api-overview/lookup-entity.md

 ## Performance & Availability